Scalable adaptive algorithms for next-generation multiphase flow simulations: Methods

-The serial grid transfer algorithms can be applied in distributed memory after the partitions are somehow matched between the two grids.

-Our inter-grid transfer algorithms are structured in four steps: First, search for grid-grid overlaps in the splitter table.
-Second, detach and send coarse element nodes to the fine grid.
-Third, execute serial inter-grid interpolation or aggregation.
-Fourth, if coarsening, receive coarse element data from the fine grid and attach it.
+\paragraph{Parallel algorithm} We extend inter-grid transfer to a distributed memory algorithm structured in four steps: i) search for grid-grid overlaps in the splitter table; ii) detach and send coarse element nodes to the fine grid; iii) execute serial inter-grid interpolation or aggregation; iv) if coarsening, receive coarse element data from the fine grid and attach it.

-It is possible to communicate either before or after the local inter-grid transfer.
-We choose the order that communicates the coarse data.
-This helps reduce the total message size.
-Also, since the number of fine elements dominates the local inter-grid transfers, this strategy uses the fine partition to keep the computational workload balanced.
+It is possible to communicate either before or after the local inter-grid transfer, depending on whether the source grid or target grid has a coarser resolution.
+We communicate \textit{before} locally upsampling coarse-to-fine, and we communicate \textit{after} locally downsampling fine-to-coarse.
+Effectively, the total message size is reduced by choosing to communicate only the coarse data.
+Also, since the number of fine elements dominates the local intergrid transfers, this strategy uses the fine partition to keep the computational workload balanced.